larsonzh/whois/docs/USAGE_EN.md

 This document describes the built-in lightweight whois clients shipped with the project (C implementation, statically linked, zero external runtime deps).
 Binaries cover multiple architectures such as `whois-x86_64`, `whois-aarch64`, etc. Examples below use `whois-x86_64`.

+NOTICE (v3.2.5+): Output is English-only; the previous `--lang` option and `WHOIS_LANG` env have been removed to avoid mojibake on limited SSH terminals.

 Highlights:
 - Smart redirects: non-blocking connect, timeouts, light retries, and referral following with loop guard (`-R`, disable with `-Q`).
 - Pipeline batch input: stable header/tail contract; read from stdin (`-B`/implicit); great for BusyBox grep/awk flows.